-Every season is getting shorter except summer, and that’s not good
+Every season except summer is getting shorter, a sign of trouble for people and the environment

 Earlier blooms can also lengthen pollen season, which can cause longer allergen periods for people.
 North America experiences tree pollen in the springtime, grass pollen in the summer and weed pollen, primarily ragweed, in the fall.

 “What’s going to happen is ragweed season is going to extend way into the fall and winter, presumably, and the tree pollen will start way early.
 So the overall season will become quite long,” said University of Maryland’s Sapkota.
-Sapkota and his colleagues found a very early onset of spring (about 10 days early) was linked with a 17 percent increase in asthma hospitalizations in Maryland.
+He and his colleagues found a very early onset of spring (about 10 days early) was linked with a 17 percent increase in asthma hospitalizations in Maryland.

 Extreme events